ddan9/webchat/README.md

 - dependencies: php, webserver (apache2/nginx), js-compatible browser
 - download project archive into your web directory and unpack it
 - do: "chmod 777" or "chown www-data:www-data" to databases/files.json and databases/messages.json
-- you need to synchronize max_upload_file size variable in PHP and templates/attachments.html

 #### Features: